 The State Library's collection of rare books is especially strong in Massachusetts and New England history, politics, law, and biography.
 It includes a comprehensive selection of early printings of Massachusetts laws, legislative documents and journals, and other state documents.

 In addition to the Bradford manuscript, the library holds manuscript collections of a number of state commissions and committees, individuals, and local companies, as well as papers of state legislators.
 The Library also holds scrapbooks on a variety of events, topics, and individuals -- from Calvin Coolidge to John F. Kennedy -- dating from 1850 to 1985.
-Guides to some of the manuscript collections are available in the Library’s online repository, DSpace.
+Guides to some of the manuscript collections are available in the Library’s digital repository.

 These documents were typically posted on walls for a variety of purposes including governmental communications, political elections and memorials, odes, and addresses.
 Most of this collection contains materials from the late 18th to mid-19thcenturies and documents events surrounding the American Revolution and the Civil War.
-Approximately 100 of these broadsides are available in the Library’s online repository, DSpace.
+Approximately 100 of these broadsides are available in the Library’s digital repository.

 Additional Resources for Overview of Print Collections

 The State Library has a large selection of historic newspapers covering the 18th, 19th, and 20th centuries.
 This collection primarily focuses on newspapers from Massachusetts.